joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 You can find the entrypoint for the original GitHub documentation for self-hosted runners [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners "About self-hosted runners - GitHub Docs").

-The official Quickstart for Actions Runner Controller is located behind [this link](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/quickstart-for-actions-runner-controller "Quickstart for Actions Runner Controller - GitHub Docs")
+The official Quickstart for Actions Runner Controller is located behind [this link](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/quickstart-for-actions-runner-controller "Quickstart for Actions Runner Controller - GitHub Docs").

 ### Editor's note